mapbender/coordinates-utility/README.md

+# Deprecated

+This repository is deprecated.
+Its functionality will be integrated into the [mapbender core repository](https://github.com/mapbender/mapbender/) in version 4.0 and the code has already been ported to the [develop branch](https://github.com/mapbender/mapbender/blob/develop/src/Mapbender/CoreBundle/Element/CoordinatesUtility.php).
+Propose any changes there.

+---

-# Mapbender coordinates utility module
+## Old description: Mapbender coordinates utility module
 Retrieve coordinates from the map, Zoom to a given map coordinate

 ## Features